interactivetech/HPE-Nvidia-Vista-3D/docs/SAMPLE_DATA.md

 # 📁 Sample Data Setup Guide

-This guide explains how to extract and use the sample data provided with the HPE NVIDIA Vista3D project.
+This guide explains how sample data is automatically installed and used in the HPE NVIDIA Vista3D project.

 ## 📦 What's Included